briancroxall/borderwaters/README.md

   - drop caps which start each article
   - curved quotation marks and apostrophes
   - spacing around the letter `y` when it appeared at the end of a word
 6. 3.
-Using Finder on Mac OS, copy contents of `simple-cleaned-articles` to folder containing all articles. **THIS NEEDS MORE EXPLANATION ONCE I KNOW WHAT OTHER SECTIONS LOOK LIKE.**
+Using Finder on Mac OS, copy contents of `cleaned-text` to folder containing all articles. **THIS NEEDS MORE EXPLANATION ONCE I KNOW WHAT OTHER SECTIONS LOOK LIKE.**

 ### jstor